-Homily for second Sunday of Easter, A
+Homily for second Sunday of Easter, A21 Apr 2017, by Sermons in

 Today we celebrate the second Sunday of Easter and Divine Mercy Sunday, we continue to glory in the resurrection of our Lord Jesus Christ.
 Through the resurrection power of Jesus Christ, the Church is blessed with power and authority even at the infantry stage as we see in our first reading this morning.
 The early Christians remained steadfast in their faith, they held onto the teachings of the apostles.
 They remained faithful to the brotherhood and to the breaking of bread.
 By the resurrection power of Jesus Christ working in and through the Church, miracles were worked through the hands of the apostles.
 This Sunday, the second Sunday of Easter which is also mercy Sunday.
 We specially celebrate the mercy of God as St. Peter reminds us in the second reading that God the Father in His mercy has given us a new birth by raising Jesus Christ from the dead.
 The resurrection of Jesus Christ therefore is for us a renewal, a rebirth and a reassurance of the promise we have in God of eternal inheritance.